genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis_exercises.md

 A>## Exercises
 A>
-A>In this section we will use the `sva` function in the `sva` package (available from Biocondcutor) and apply it to the following data:
+A>In this section we will use the `sva` function in the `sva` package (available from Bioconductor) and apply it to the following data:
 A>
 A>
 ```r